 Joanne Clark Bio

-While living with my mother, I completed my Master’s degree in Mental Health Counseling.
-I completed my internship and worked for a brief period as a Crisis clinician.
-I stopped working when my mother’s needs increased.
+I have a Bachelors Degree in English Education and have taught in various capacities throughout my life, including homeschooling various numbers of my children and stepchildren.
+I have also completed a Master’s degree in Mental Health Counseling and worked for a brief period as a Crisis clinician.
+I left this work to care for my mother whose health needs had increased.
 After her death, I volunteered and trained as a counsellor for survivors of sexual assault with the University of Massachusetts in Amherst for two years.
-I ended this upon moving back to Australia where I am now spending most of my time caring for grandchildren so that my daughter can return to work.
+I ended this upon moving back to Australia where I am now spending most of my time (pre-covid) caring for grandchildren so that my daughter can return to work.

 [a bio will be posted soon …]